open-mmlab/mmagic/docs/en/user_guides/config.md

     )
 )  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch.

-default_scope = 'mmedit'  # Used to set registries location
+default_scope = 'mmagic'  # Used to set registries location
 save_dir = './work_dirs'  # Directory to save the model checkpoints and logs for the current experiments.

 default_hooks = dict(  # Used to build default hooks